Singularity formation for compressible Euler equations: Introduction

-The beautiful result of Lax \cite{lax2} along with some expositions such as \cite{Evans} left readers an impression that, at least for p-system, for $C^1$ initial data away from vacuum, singularity will form in finite time if and only if there is some compression initially, without smallness assumption.
+The beautiful result of Lax \cite{lax2} along with some expositions such as \cite{Evans} left readers an impression that, at least for p-system, for $C^1$ initial data away from vacuum, singularity will form in finite time if and only if there is some compression (negative spatial derivatives of gradient variables, we refer the readers to Remark 2.4 below for the definition) initially, without smallness assumption.
 This, however, is not quite accurate.
 When adopting \cite{lax2} to p-system, the control on a crucial term $\frac{1}{c(v)}$ for the sound speed $c(v)=\sqrt{-p_v}$ is very important.
 This term is singular if density tends to zero.
 On the other hand, the $L^\infty$ estimate through Riemann invariants offers an upper bound of density, without control on the lower bound.
-For small solutions, the smallness condition comes into play.
-For large solutions, this becomes a serious issue.
+In the case of small solutions, one can actually choose the smallness of the perturbation carefully, so that the perturbation remains small comparing to the positive lower bound of initial density uniformly in time.
+Such choice of smallness gives a positive constant lower bound (say one half of the lower bound of initial density) for density.
+However, when initial data are large, this becomes a serious issue.
 In general, it is not possible to have a positive constant lower bound for density.
 Indeed, a Riemann problem connecting two extreme sides of two interacting strong rarefaction waves generates vacuum instantaneously when $t>0$, \cite{smoller}.
 Smoothing out this data implies the existence of a $C^1$-solution such that $\inf_{x}\rho(x,t)\rightarrow0$ as $t\rightarrow+\infty$.
-An example of Lipschitz continuous solutions can be found in \cite{Riemann} and \cite{courant}, where the density decays in time at a rate of $\frac{1}{t}$.
+An example of Lipschitz continuous solutions can be found in the Section 82 in \cite{courant} using a method originally discussed in \cite{Riemann}, where the density decays in time at a rate of $\frac{O(1)}{1+t}$.
 If one looks into this problem more carefully, the argument in \cite{lax2} is valid only for p-system with large initial data and with pressure law (\ref{p3}) when $\gamma\ge 3$, which does not include the most practical case $1<\gamma<3$ in gas dynamics.
 In fact, when $\gamma\ge 3$, the control of lower bound of density is not needed, see also a generalization to full Euler equations by Chen, Young and Zhang \cite{G6}.
 Therefore, the real matter of the open problem is to establish the finite time singularity formation for both p-system and full compressible Euler equations for the most physical case $1<\gamma<3$.
 A more in-depth discussion on Lax's result \cite{lax2} will be presented in section 2 of this paper.